liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/index.md

 kingdom by taking us as hostages?\]

 Musica: \[――.
 It's not a difficult topic to bring up.
 The Regundra family knows that we're with the Miss and the others.
-We'll report situation as it is to the Regundra family, and then report the news to the royal capital――\]
+We'll report the situation as it is to the Regundra family, and then report the news to the royal capital――\]